browserstack/requests-debugger/README.md

     - Windows: `RequestsDebugger.exe <args>`

 ## How to use
+- To use tool as reverse proxy, you will have to replace `hub-cloud.browserstack.com` in hub url with `localhost:9688`.
 - To use tool as a proxy, you will have to set the proxy to be used by your client binding to `localhost:9687`. i.e.
   - For Java:
     - ```